e6data/assessment-tool/Readme.md

 > export QUERY_LOG_END='YYYY-MM-DD' (Example 2024-10-15) \
 > export EXPORT_METADATA=<True/False>

-(If EXPORT_METADATA False it will only extract warehouse events and query history)
+(If EXPORT_METADATA is False tool will only extract warehouse events and query history)

 To run the assessment script :
 > python3 clients/main.py databricks